RealPortalPlayer/YouTube-SWF-Player-Emulator/README.txt

 Install all the dependencies by running: composer install.
 Install this into your apache htdocs folder.
 You can now specify what video ID you want to watch, and on what player version.
-This can work with Ruffles, but it works best with the native Flash player.
+This can work with Ruffle, but it works best with the native Flash player.

 Some players might not work out of the box.
 To get them to work, first edit your apache vhosts file.
  - Windows: C:\xampp\apache\conf\extra\httpd-vhosts.conf